seta-workshop/rails-wordle-api/README.md

 # 1. Functionalities
 <a name="users"></a>
 ## 1.1 Users
- - Registro de usuarios
+ - User register
- - Inicio de sesión mediante autenticación y autorización mediante JWT token.
+ - User login with JWT token authorization and autentication.
- - Cambio de contraseña
+ - Password change
- - Cambio de correo electrónico
+ - Email change
- - Tabla de puntuaciones
+ - Leaderboard
- - Estadísticas
+ - User stats

 <a name="matches"></a>
 ## 1.2 Matches